dockerpac/dr/README.md

 TODO :
-APPS will be rescheduled after 5 minutes
+APPS will be rescheduled after 5 minutes.
-Nginx replica will stay Pending because of PodAntiaffinity on Datacenter Apps replicas will be scheduled on workers of DC2 Stuck in ContainerCreating if DTR is not available
+Nginx replica will stay Pending because of PodAntiaffinity on Datacenter.
+Apps replicas will be scheduled on workers of DC2 but can be stuck in ContainerCreating state if image is not present locally and DTR is not available.

 [Back to the chronogram](#chronogram)